 Of course I’ve survived, but that is not the point.
 The life I had lived, from the inside of everything that my mind would say is an “I,” now feels as dead as those limbs I held in place just before being put under general anesthesia, and midway through writing the second draft, in my soul’s effort to bring that sense of “I” back to life, I needed not only to let go of that old life but also to let go of the clear ideas I had for my story.

 What if the process was an opportunity to use this gift of actively living from within this liminal mindset to present a story that asks these very same questions I’ve had to tackle lately?
-What if the characters in the story don’t know who they are, where they came from, and whether they are dead or alive, with the reader not sure which side of the border the narrative stands on?
+What if the characters in the story don’t know who they are, where they came from, and whether they are dead or alive, with the reader not sure which side of the border between the living and the dead the narrative stands on?

-The border Milan Kundera defined in his novel The Unbearable Lightness of Being (and that I wrote about in “The Russian Dolls”).
+That is the border at the heart of my novel The Desert Road of Night, and the same border Milan Kundera defined in The Unbearable Lightness of Being — the one I wrote about in “The Russian Dolls.”

 Death by Poetry